micmejia/bible-dump/NKJV/John/John 3.md

 If I have told you earthly things and you do not believe, how will you believe if I tell you heavenly things?

 ###### 13
-No one has ascended to heaven but He who came down from heaven, _that is,_ the Son of Man [^b]who is in heaven.
+No one has ascended to heaven but He who came down from heaven, _that is,_ the Son of Man who is in heaven.

 ###### 14
 And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up,

 ###### 15
-that whoever believes in Him should [^c]not perish but have eternal life.
+that whoever believes in Him should not perish but have eternal life.

 ###### 16
 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.